Last updated on March 13th, 2022

-Yet another busy day in Nuku Hiva but hey, you don’t come all the way out here to relax on the beach (the sand flies will kill you anyway).
-If you’re staying at Pension Koku’u like I was, Alvane will take you to explore the eastern side of Nuku Hiva, probably the prettiest part of the island.
+Yet another busy day in Nuku Hiva but hey, you don’t come all the way out here to relax on the beach.
+Rent a 4X4 in Taiohae or join a guided tour and explore the northeast section of Nuku Hiva, arguably the prettiest part of the island.
+If you’re staying at Pension Koku’u, Alvane Alvarado’s tour will not only include the road trip, but also the hike to Anaho Bay.

 Hop into the 4X4 and off you go on yet another scenic drive in Nuku Hiva (hint: they all are).
 As you descend from the Toovii Plateau to the eastern side of the island, you’ll feel once again teleported to distant Europe, this time perhaps the Norwegian Fiordland.
 In front of you is Comptroller Bay and behind you, the Taipivai Valley.